London to Stonehenge by bus | Coach routes, visitor tips & a detailed travel guide

 • Discounts for early booking: Some providers offer lower rates for advance bookings online, and you won’t need to worry about last-minute fare hikes or sold-out time slots.

 • Optional live commentary: Many bus tours include an expert guide who shares fun facts, ancient legends, and background stories along the way.
-Others offer audio guides or free time to explore on your own.
+Others offer audio guides or free time to explore on your own, so you can choose the vibe you want.

 • Combo stops available: Some tours bundle in extra visits to places like Windsor Castle, Bath, or Oxford, making it a packed sightseeing day without any hassle.